alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

 `x.12.x.14.x.14.x.14`  $(0, 1, 0, 2, 0, 2, 0, 2)$    $01020202_4 = 4642$
 `12.x.14.x.14.x.14.x`  $(1, 0, 2, 0, 2, 0, 2, 0)$    $10202020_4 = 18568$

-The largest measure here is 34948, for the second row.
-Therefore the place notation for that row is the canonical form of this method: `14.x.14.x.14.x.12.x`.
+The largest measure here is 34948, in the second row.
+Therefore the place notation for that row is the canonical form of Plain Bob Minimus: `14.x.14.x.14.x.12.x`.

 You might rightly balk at the idea of a method beginning with the treble making a place!
 Can we make our canonical notation algorithm more palatable?
 Happily, yes; items towards the end of the place notation dictionary tend to appear at the start of the canonical place notation produced, so we can tweak our PN dictionary to instead be $\{``12", ``14", ``34", ``x"\}$.
 This results in our canonical PN for Plain Bob Minimus being the usual PN: `x.14.x.14.x.14.x.12`.

-[^1]: Algorithmic aside: canonical form is useful because it reduces runtime complexity in comparing methods to each other, e.g. de-duplicating a collection of methods

 ## rest